Athens: Railways

 The Athens Metro is operated by STASY S.A. (ΣΤΑΣΥ) (Statheres Sygkoinonies S.A.), a subsidiary company of OASA (Athens urban transport organisation), which provides public transport throughout the Athens Urban Area.
-While its main purpose is transport, it also houses Greek artifacts found during the construction of the system.
+While its main purpose is transport, it also houses Greek artefacts found during the construction of the system.
 The Athens Metro runs three metro lines, namely Line 1 (Green Line), Line 2 (Red Line) and Line 3 (Blue Line) lines, of which the first was constructed in 1869, and the other two largely during the 1990s, with the initial new sections opened in January 2000.
 Line 1 mostly runs at ground level and the other two (Line 2 & 3) routes run entirely underground.
 A fleet of 42 trains, using 252 carriages, operates on the network, with a daily occupancy of 1,353,000 passengers.

 Line 1 (Green Line) serves 24 stations, and is the oldest line of the Athens metro network.
 It runs from Piraeus station to Kifissia station and covers a distance of 25.6 km.
 There are transfer connections with the Blue Line 3 at Monastiraki station and with the Red Line 2 at Omonia and Attiki stations.
 Line 2 (Red Line) runs from Anthoupoli station to Elliniko station and covers a distance of 17.5 km.
 The line connects the western suburbs of Athens with the southeast suburbs, passing through the centre of Athens.
 The Red Line has transfer connections with the Green Line 1 at Attiki and Omonia stations.
 There are also transfer connections with the Blue Line 3 at Syntagma station and with the tram at Syntagma, Syngrou Fix and Neos Kosmos stations.
 Line 3 (Blue Line) runs from Dimotiko Theatro station, through the central Monastiraki and Syntagma stations to Doukissis Plakentias avenue in the northeastern suburb of Halandri.
 It then ascends to ground level and continues to Athens International Airport Eleftherios Venizelos using the suburban railway infrastructure, extending its total length to 39 km.
 The spring 2007 extension from Monastiraki westwards to Egaleo connected some of the main night life hubs of the city, namely those of Gazi (Kerameikos station) with Psirri (Monastiraki station) and the city centre (Syntagma station).The new stations Maniatika, Piraeus and Dimotiko Theatro, were completed on 10 October 2022, connecting the biggest port of Greece, the Port of Piraeus, with Athens International Airport, the biggest airport of Greece.